 Trading 212 has fewer advanced tools compared to Interactive Brokers.
 It is best suited for buy-and-hold investors rather than active traders.
 Unlike XTB, eToro, and Interactive Brokers, Trading 212 is not a publicly listed company, so there is less external scrutiny on their financials.

 Sign up to Trading 212 and get a free fractional share worth up to 100 pounds, or use the code KAI inside the app.
+If you want a full walkthrough, I wrote a step-by-step guide on how to start investing with Trading 212.

 4. eToro: Best for Social and Copy Trading

 If you are interested in social investing, eToro is the only platform on this list that genuinely offers it.
 The standout feature is copy trading, where you can browse thousands of experienced investors on the platform, look at their track records, risk scores, and strategies, and with one click automatically replicate their trades in your own account.
+It is one of several ways to invest without picking individual stocks.

 Key features